 Don’t you just love to look at the lawn striping in professional baseball stadiums?
 It’s so green and lush.
 Checkerboards, an arch, curves, waves, a crown, a flag, diagonals and a mix of directional grass-art have overtaken the fields of MLB stadiums.
 It is beautiful and almost hypnotic to enjoy.
 Fortunately for lawn care enthusiasts, it’s easier than you think.

-Mowing your lawn and striping it is actually good for your grass.
+Mowing your lawn and striping it is actually good for your grass!
 It can become healthier by striping.
 Mowing in the same pattern and same direction all of the time creates uneven spots and ruts.
 Striping allows the sun to nourish all portions of your lawn.

 It is best to mow in a straight line.
 Start off by mowing parallel to a straight sidewalk, fence or driveway.
 Keep your eyes straight in front of you, approximately 8-10 feet ahead.
 When you come to the end of your row, lift the mower deck as you turn, then mow in the opposite direction of your last pass.

-Details on Grasses Best for Lawn Striping
+Best Grass Type for Lawn Striping

 Grass height is another factor is having a professional looking lawn stripe.
 In the fall and spring, a grass height of 2 ¾” is best, while in the heat of the summer 3 ½” will protect the lawn from the heat.
 The higher the grass, even as much as 4” in height, the more dramatic the striping will appear.
 Thicker grass is healthier grass, so keeping weeds out and a thick carpet of grass will enhance the striping effect.
 Some professionals claim that cutting twice is the secret, with the second pass lowering the blade ¼”.

-Nail Your Lawn Care Needs With Executive Lawn Care
+Lawn Care Stripes by Executive Lawn Care

 In the beginning, striping will take practice.
 You may get a few chuckles out of your first attempts, but do not be discouraged.
 Once you get good at it, you can try the checkerboard pattern by mowing the lawn a second time at a 90-degree angle from your first mow.

 However, if you don’t have the time to pin down this technique and still want a well-manicured lawn, Executive Lawn Care can help.
-Our residential services will ensure a healthy, gorgeous lawn, year-round.
+Our residential services will ensure a healthy, gorgeous Dallas lawn, year-round.
 Contact us today to get your lawn on our schedule!